Guilherme (footballer, born May 1991): Changchun Yatai

 On 7 February 2024, Guilherme returned to China and signed a with Chinese Super League club Changchun Yatai.

 He made his debut for the club, starting the whole game, in a 4–2 away defeat against Shandong Taishan in the opening game of the season on 1 March 2024.
 In a follow–up match on 8 March 2024, Guilherme scored his first goal for Yatai in a 1–0 away win against Qingdao Hainiu.
 A month later on 14 April 2024, he scored his second goal for the club, in a 2–1 loss against Chengdu Rongcheng.
 However, Guilherme suffered an injury that saw him out for one match.
 But on 26 April 2024, he made his return from injury, coming on as a 60th-minute substitute, in a 1–0 loss against Meizhou Hakka.
 On 17 May 2024, Guilherme scored his third goal for Changchun Yatai, in a 3–2 win against Beijing Guoan.
 However, he suffered a cruciate ligament injury during training and was out for the rest of the 2024 season.
 At the end of the 2024 season, Guilherme went on to make twelve appearances and scoring three times in all competitions.

 On 29 May 2025, Guilherme's contract with Changchun Yatai was terminated by mutual consent, having made no appearances for the club this season.

-Mirassol Futebol Clube
+Mirassol

-On 8 September 2025, Guilherme joined Campeonato Brasileiro Série A side Mirassol Futebol Clube for the rest of the 2025 season.
+On 8 September 2025, Guilherme joined Campeonato Brasileiro Série A side Mirassol for the rest of the 2025 season.
+He scored 2 goals in 12 appearances, as the São Paulo-based club, as the club finished in an historic fourth place in the Série A table, qualifying for the Copa Libertadores.

+Atlético Goianiense

+In January 2026, after leaving Mirassol, Guilherme joined Série B club Atlético Goianiense on a one-year contract.